Dynox-Hosting/Information/terms of service/TOS.md

 Excessive resource usage can constitute any form of server usage calculated and determined at the discretion of Dynox Host officials.
 Dynox Host reserves the right to suspend service at any time without prior notice if or when the health or normal running/performance of a service is affected/degraded by a website or bot.

 Dynox Host officials will attempt to contact you if your server has been suspended for extended inactivity.
-If we are unable to contact you, your server will be terminated; we will not be liable for any content lost.
+If we are unable to contact you, or you have not retrieved your content within 2 days, your server will be terminated; we will not be liable for any content lost.

 <h3 align="center">Accounts</h3>